Child Care Facilities

 Depending on the scope of the project (especially projects that do not propose new or enlarged buildings), many Building Permit Applications for new Child Care Facilities may be approved over-the-counter.
 If a Conditional Use Authorization (CU) was required for the child care facility, and if a CU has already been granted and Neighborhood Notification has already occurred in combination with the CU notice, the Building Permit Application could be approved over-the-counter by the Planning Department so long as the proposed work under this Building Permit Application is consistent with the proposed work that received CU approval.
 You would then proceed to the other agencies listed in Step 4 that will need to act on your permit.
 (Note, in most cases the Planning Department practice calls for the planner who had worked on the CU and/or Neighborhood Notification to approve the related building permit application).
 If Neighborhood Notification is required, and has not yet occurred, the application will be taken in and routed to an assigned planner at the Planning Department.

 Neighborhood Notification entails mailing an announcement of your project to neighbors and neighborhood groups so that they, or any person, may voice concerns they have over the proposal or so that they may request a Discretionary Review (a hearing seeking review of the project or changes to the proposal before the San Francisco Planning Commission).
-The permit is held by Planning for a 30-day period from the date of mailed notification to allow adequate time for public review of the proposal.
+The permit is held by Planning in order to issue a mailed notification to allow adequate time for public review of the proposal.
 During the notification period, any person may ask the San Francisco Planning Commission to exercise its power of Discretionary Review over the Building Permit Application.